universal-ctags/python-ctags3/README.md

 #  opened -  was the tag file successfully opened?
 #  error_number - errno value when 'opened' is false
 #  format - format of tag file (1 = original, 2 = extended)
 #  sort - how is the tag file sorted?
+#
+# Other keys may be available:
-#  author - name of author of generating program (may be empy string)
+#  author - name of author of generating program
-#  name - name of program (may be empy string)
+#  name - name of program
-#  url - URL of distribution (may be empy string)
+#  url - URL of distribution
-#  version - program version (may be empty string)
+#  version - program version
+# If one of them is not present a KeyError is raised.

+try:
     print tagFile['name']
+except KeyError:
+    print "No 'name' in the tagfile"

+try:
     print tagFile['author']
+except KeyError:
+    print "No 'author' in the tagfile"

 print tagFile['format']

 # Available sort type: